Design History

 The buttons don’t have any labels until you hover either, so the accessibility is non-existent. 🤦♂️

-I’m happy to say that the blog portion of this version wasn’t quite as bad as its accompanying homepage.
+I’m happy to say that the blog for this version of the site wasn’t quite as bad as its accompanying homepage.
 Here’s what it looked like:

-Well, I say it was better...the colour palette was almost unreadable on the dark background and it’s nigh on impossible to read the menu links.
+Well, I say it was better...the colour palette was almost unreadable and it’s nigh on impossible to read the menu links.
 I really was winning at accessibility, right?

 If you want to give your eyes a feast, here’s the Internet Archive link.